 But most of all, I loved how he made me feel.
 Welcomed.
 Wanted.
+Seen.
 Needed.

 When I got old enough, Harry deputized me.
-Oh, I don't think there was any official church vote, but he told me he needed help to hand out the bulletins to the incoming worshipers.
-And that he needed me to help him pass the offering baskets.
+Oh, I don't think there was any official church vote, but he told me he needed help to hand out the bulletins to incoming worshipers.
 As far as I could tell, I was the man!
 Harry's man.
 There was no question in my young boy's heart that Harry cared about me.

-You know it like I know it, there's nothing quite like realizing you are wanted.
+You know it like I know it: There's nothing quite like realizing you are wanted.
 Needed.
 And cared about.